Equality Information 2018-19

 An objective is about change.
 It should be specific, measurable, achievable, relevant (realistic) and time-bound (SMART) and expressed in terms of people and outcomes, set towards achieving a long-term goal.
 This means objectives focus on outcomes - real, practical change that can be expressed in terms of improvements.

-Objective 1: Over the next 12 months it is our aim to ensure all adults working in the academy are committed to raising awareness, increasing understanding and making a difference to pupils’ mental health by providing a place where all children feel safe, secure and able to achieve and experience success and well-being.
+Objective 1: It is our aim to ensure all adults working in the academy are committed to raising awareness, increasing understanding and making a difference to pupils’ mental health by providing a place where all children feel safe, secure and able to achieve and experience success and well-being.

 The impact will be measured by: